icicel/ahn/README.md

 ### Proper adjectives

-Proper adjectives, such as demonyms, are usually derived from a proper noun, and are translated by suffixing '-e' to that noun.
+Proper adjectives, such as demonyms, are usually derived from a proper noun, and are translated by suffixing '-i' to that noun.
 The suffix is applied in the same way as noun suffixes above.
-- Jovian moons - Jupitere r̂̂ao
+- Jovian moons - Jupiteri r̂̂ao
-- The French revolution - Iś Franc él̂ũȷ̀̂a
+- The French revolution - Iś Franci él̂ũȷ̀̂a
-- West Virginians' revenge - Poivirgineao éĺad́
+- Not enough Swedes - Âı́'ẫds Swedenio
-- Freudian philosophy - Freude ks̀ŵôks̄
+- Freudian philosophy - Freudi ks̀ŵôks̄

 If the base noun is unclear or too different, the word itself can be used as a proper noun.
-- Basque country - Basque t̂̃aȷē
+- Gagauz language - Gagauz ẅad̃̈̍́

 Other words derived from proper nouns are translated as common words.
 - The spread of Buddhism - Iś oké̈n̂'m g̃yņs̀or